Hai-Che/Hai-Che/README.md

 ### Hi there 👋
 - 🔭 I’m currently studing on Ho Chi Minh city University of Technology.
+(HCMUT-VNU)
 - 🌱 I’m seeking for an internship in Software Developer Jobs.
 - 📫 How to reach me: haichelan@gmail.com
 <!--